SofiaG1l/SC3_VIDI/README.md

-The full explanation of our data derivation is here: \* Gil-Clavel, Sofia; Filatova, Tatiana, 2024, “Interrelated Climate Change Adaptation Measures and Factors”, <https://doi.org/10.17026/SS/PYZCXK>, DANS Data Station Social Sciences and Humanities, DRAFT VERSION.
+The full explanation of our data derivation is here: \* Gil-Clavel, Sofia; Filatova, Tatiana, 2024, “Interrelated Climate Change Adaptation Measures and Factors”, <https://doi.org/10.17026/SS/PYZCXK>, DANS Data Station Social Sciences and Humanities, V1.

 The codes to reproduce and replicate the work are [here](https://github.com/SofiaG1l/Data_CCA).